 In some instances, there is flexibility in terms of when we can start a testing.
 However, due to pre-existing schedules, it is often difficult, or unfeasible, to start testing too late in the morning.
 Generally, we can allow around 30 minutes of leeway (e.g., starting testing at 9:30am instead of 9:00am).
 If you have specific questions about scheduling, please communicate these with our office immediately following your intake.

 Can you refill or prescribe my medications?

-Dr. Zimostrad, Dr. Binkley, and Dr. Franke are fully and limited license psychologists respectively.
+Dr. Zimostrad is a fully licensed psychologist.
 We do not prescribe medications.
 Prescription privileges in the state of Michigan are restricted to medical doctors and physician’s assistants.
 That being said, we work closely with a number of medical personnel and other medical providers in the mid Michigan tri-city area, and can make appropriate referrals as needed.

 Do I (the parent/guardian) have to stay when I bring my child in for an evaluation?